Structure Scalars for Charged Dissipative Spherical Collapse in $f(R, T)$ Gravity: Introduction

 The fact that the universe is undergoing a late-time accelerated expansion emerged from the analysis of the data obtained from the observation of the Type Ia spernova \cite{SSTC, Perlmutter}.
 Explanation for this accelerated expansion is provided by assuming the presence of a mysterious component called ``dark energy'', about which we do not have much information, except that it constitutes a large part of the total matter-energy content of the universe.
 Further, the galactic rotation curves show the presence of ``dark matter'' which forms the major constituent of the matter component of the universe.
 A modification of the Einstein-Hilbert action in GR, by replacing the Ricci scalar $R$ with a function of the Ricci scalar $f(R)$, yields us the $f(R)$ theory of gravity.
 This modification gives rise to some extra terms related to the curvature of the spacetime, which are purely geometrical in origin.
 These terms can be considered to explain the accelerated expansion of the universe, without the need to invoke the cosmological constant $\Lambda$, which is sometimes used in the Einstein Field Equations in GR for the same purpose.
 The works by De Felice and Tsujikawa \cite{DeFelice2010}, Sotiriou and Faraoni \cite{Sotiriou2010}, and Capozziello and Laurentis \cite{Capozziello2011} provide further insights into modified gravity theories.
+Modified gravity theories allowing a unification of early time inflation and late-time acceleration was also discussed in \cite{NojiriOdintsov2011}.
+Development of modified gravity theories in the context of inflation, bounce and late time acceleration was discussed in \cite{NojiriOdintsov2017}.
+A comparative study of gravitational collapse in General Relativity and $f(R)$ gravity, or more precisely, $R^{2}$ gravity can be found in \cite{AstashenokIJGMMP2019}.
 Sharif and Yousaf studied structure scalars in the case of radiating cylindrical collapse in $f(R)$ gravity \cite{SharifAPSS2015}.
 Bhatti, Yousaf and Tariq studied structure scalars and their evolution for massive bodies in $f(R)$ gravity \cite{BhattiEPJC2021}, and analysed structure scalars in $f(R)$ gravity also in the presence of electric charge \cite{BhattiPhysScr2021}.
 Further, they examined the role of structure scalars in the evolution of compact objects in Palatini $f(R)$ gravity \cite{BhattiCJP2021}.